sserwangaedrisa/Smart-Face-detector-App/README.md

 3. Configure the Clarifai API credentials in the server.
 4. Set up the PostgreSQL database and configure the connection in the server.
 5. Start the server using `npm start` in the server directory.
-6. Start the client using `npm start` in the client directory.

 ## Contributing